 Blockchain negates the need for an arbiter.
 It's an immutable record that is consented to by the network.
-It removes the need for a thirdparty trust mechanism - which in turn reduces the friction and cost in your process.
+It removes the need for a third-party trust mechanism - which in turn reduces the friction skies.
+A faster horse will only get you so far.

 By utilising blockchain technology, you'll be future-proofing your business model and systems and seizing an opportunity before the competition.
-If you can be faster, more accurate and tick the regulatory boxes in a more efficient and reliable way, you'll have an edge that no customer could overlook.
+If you can be faster, more accurate and tick the and cost in your process.